opencv/opencv/doc/py_tutorials/py_gui/py_drawing_functions/py_drawing_functions.markdown

 pts = pts.reshape((-1,1,2))
 cv2.polylines(img,[pts],True,(0,255,255))
 @endcode
-**note**

-If third argument is False, you will get a polylines joining all the points, not a closed shape.
+@note If third argument is False, you will get a polylines joining all the points, not a closed shape.

-**note**

-cv2.polylines() can be used to draw multiple lines.
+@note cv2.polylines() can be used to draw multiple lines.
 Just create a list of all the lines you want to draw and pass it to the function.
 All lines will be drawn individually.
 It is a much better and faster way to draw a group of lines than calling cv2.line() for each line.

 ### Adding Text to Images:

 To put texts in images, you need specify following things.
     -   Text data that you want to write
     -   Position coordinates of where you want put it (i.e. bottom-left corner where data starts).
     -   Font type (Check **cv2.putText()** docs for supported fonts)
     -   Font Scale (specifies the size of font)